The Challenge

 ten years for total cell regeneration.

-Atoning, reborn, reformed, conscious,
+Atoning, reborn, reformed,

-heartbroken,
+conscious, ashamed, heartbroken,

-whole-foods wholly flora-fed, this body moved on,
+whole-foods wholly flora-fed, this body

-remade as i
+the human species, remade with plants as i

 neither a greater nor a lesser being, but